Mobile security: Security software

-In order to make the user aware of any abnormal actions, such as a call they did not initiate, one can link some functions to a visual notification that is impossible to circumvent.
+In order to make the user aware of any abnormal actions, such as a call they did not initiate, one can link certain functions to a visual notification that is impossible to circumvent.
 For example, when a call is triggered, the called number should always be displayed.
-Thus, if a call is triggered by a malicious application, the user can see, and take appropriate action.
+Thus, if a call is triggered by a malicious application, the user can see and take appropriate action.